Influence of fake news in Twitter during the 2016 US presidential election: Introduction

-We find that, among the 30 million tweets containing an URL directing to a news outlet website, 29\% point toward websites containing fake news, conspiracy theory or extremely biased news.
-In order to estimate the importance of automated accounts, We separate tweets posted from official Twitter clients from the other third-party clients (non-official clients).
-Third-party clients represents a variety of applications, form applications mainly used by professional for automating some tasks (e.g. \url{www.sprinklr.com} or \url{dlvrit.com}) to manually programmed bots, and are used to post $\leq 8\%$ of the total number of tweets.
-When considering only tweets originating from non-official Twitter clients, we see a tweeting rate for users tweeting links to websites containing fake news more than four times larger than for traditional media, suggesting a larger role of bots in the diffusion of fake news.
-We classify 30 million tweets with URLs according to the type of media they direct to.
-Based on a professionally curated list of online information sources (available at \url{www.opensources.co}), we consider two categories of misinformation, \textit{fake news} and \textit{extremely biased news}, and we separate the traditional, fact-based, news outlets in five categories according to their political orientation.
-We detail our classification in Section (\ref{sec:fake_news_class}).
-We reconstruct the information flow networks by following retweets tree for each type of media.
-We find that user diffusing fake news form more connected networks with less heterogeneous connectivity than users in traditional news diffusion networks.
-While influencers, identified using collective influence algorithm\cite{Morone2015}, of traditional news outlets are journalists and public figures with verified Twitter accounts, we find that a large number of influencers of fake news and extremely biased websites are unknown users or users with deleted Twitter accounts.
-The activity of each candidate supporters is measured thanks to a machine learning approach previously validates in Ref.\cite{Bovet2017TwitterOpinion}.
+Here, we use a dataset of 171 million tweets sent by 11 million users covering almost the whole activity of users regarding the two main US presidential candidates, Hillary Clinton and Donald Trump, collected during the five months preceding election day and used to extract and analyze Twitter opinion trend in our previous work \cite{Bovet2017TwitterOpinion}.
+We compare the spread of news coming from websites that have been described as displaying fake news with the spread of news coming from traditional, fact-based, news outlets with different political orientations.
+We relied upon the opinion of communications scholars (see Methods for details) who have classified websites as containing fake news or extremely biased news.
+We investigate the diffusion in Twitter of each type of media to understand what is their relative importance, who are the {top news spreaders} and how they drive the dynamics of Twitter opinion.
+We find that, among the 30.7 million tweets containing an URL directing to a news outlet website, {10\% point toward websites containing fake news or conspiracy theory and 15\% point toward websites with extremely biased news}.
+When considering only tweets originating from non-official Twitter clients, we see a tweeting rate for users tweeting links to websites containing news classified as fake more than four times larger than for traditional media, suggesting a larger role of bots in the diffusion of fake news.
+We separate traditional news outlets from the least biased to the most biased and reconstruct the information flow networks by following retweets tree for each type of media.
+User diffusing fake news form more connected networks with less heterogeneous connectivity than users in traditional {center and left leaning} news diffusion networks.
+While {top news spreaders} of traditional news outlets are journalists and public figures with verified Twitter accounts, we find that a large number of {top fake and extremely biased news spreaders} are unknown users or users with deleted Twitter accounts.
 The presence of two clusters of media sources and their relation with the supporters of each candidate is revealed by the analysis of the correlation of their activity.
-Finally, we explore the dynamics between the influencers and the supporters activity with a Granger-causality analysis.
-Granger-causality allows to estimate how the information in a first time series can be used to predict future values of a second time series\cite{Granger1969}.
+Finally, we explore the dynamics between the {top news spreaders} and the supporters' activity with a {multivariate causal network reconstruction\cite{Runge2015}}.
 We find two different mechanisms for the dynamics of fake news and traditional news.
-For traditional news, we find that the influencers of center and left-leaning news outlets, who are mainly journalists, are driving the activity of Clinton supporters, who represent the majority in Twitter\cite{Bovet2017TwitterOpinion}.
-For fake and extremely biased news, we find that it is the activity of Trump supporters that governs their dynamics and influencers of fake and extremely biased news are merely following it.\\
+The {top spreaders} of center and left leaning news outlets, who are mainly journalists, are the main drivers of {Twitter's activity and in particular of Clinton supporters' activity, who represent the majority in Twitter\cite{Bovet2017TwitterOpinion}}.
+For fake news, we find that it is the activity of Trump supporters that governs their dynamics and {top spreaders} of fake news are merely following it.\\